mend/renovate-ce-ee/docs/overview.md

 ## Downloading

-The Renovate Pro image is available via public Docker Hub using the namespace [renovate/pro](https://hub.docker.com/r/renovate/pro/).
+The WhiteSource Renovate image is available via public Docker Hub using the namespace [renovate/pro](https://hub.docker.com/r/renovate/pro/).
+It will soon be updated to a WhiteSource image name.
 Use of the image is as described on Docker Hub, i.e. in accordance with the [Renovate User Agreement](https://renovatebot.com/user-agreement).

 ## Versioning

-Renovate Pro uses its own semantic versioning, separate from Renovate OSS versioning.
+WhiteSource Renovate On-Premises uses its own semantic versioning, separate from Renovate OSS versioning.

-Additionally, it is intended that Renovate Pro will have a slower release cadence than Renovate OSS in order to provide greater stability for Enterprise use.
+Additionally, it is intended that WhiteSource Renovate will have a slower release cadence than Renovate OSS in order to provide greater stability for Enterprise use.

-Specifically for Renovate Pro's use of SemVer:
+Specifically for WhiteSource Renovate's use of SemVer:

 **Major**: Used only for breaking changes